John-S1233/SponsorConnect/README.md

 - **OpenAI GPT-3.5**: For generating human-like email content.
 - **BeautifulSoup**: For web scraping and extracting text content from URLs.

-## Usage

-SponsorConnect is ideal for teams and organizations looking to automate their sponsorship outreach efforts, ensuring consistent and professional communication with potential sponsors.

 ---